caprover/caprover/TUTORIAL.md

 - **POINTS TO**: (IP Address of your server)
 - **TTL**: (doesn't really matter)

-Next, go to `http://[IP_OF_YOUR_SERVER]:3000` in your browser, and enter `something.mydomain.com` as your root and click on "update root domain" assuming you have already set `*.something.mydomain.com` to point to your server's IP address in your DNS configs.
-One you click on update, you should see a success message and you can access your captain from `captain.something.mydomain.com` instead of `http://[IP_OF_YOUR_SERVER]:3000`.
+To confirm, go to https://mxtoolbox.com/DNSLookup.aspx and enter `randomthing123.something.mydomain.com` and check if IP address resolves to the IP you set in your DNS.
+Note that `randomthing123` is needed because you set a wildcard entry in your DNS by setting `*.something` as your host, not `something`.

 ### Step 3: Install Captain CLI